To transfer the Database from one computer to another, Attach and Detach approach is the easiest and quickest solution.

-From the below screenshot, you can see that the SQL server have the AdventureWorks2017
+From the below screenshot, you can see that the SQL server has AdventureWorks2017.

 EXEC sp_detach_db N'Database Name', 'true';

-Let me use the above syntax to delete AdventureWorks 2017.
+Let me use the above-mentioned SQL Server sp_detach_db syntax to delete or detach AdventureWorks 2017 database.

 EXEC sp_detach_db N'AdventureWorks2017', 'true';

 Now you can see the Adventure Works 2017 removed from our Server

-Clicking the option will open the following window to detach a database in SQL Server.
+Clicking the option will open the following window to detach a database.